Surfing

 Jobos has surfing for all skill levels as there are small-moderate waves that break near a sand bar and bigger waves that break further out.
 I think this is the ideal place to learn.
 It’s where my wife and I learned and we still love to surf here.
 The sandbar makes it easy to walk around so you don’t even need to paddle your board which is great for beginners.
 Or, you can paddle out to deeper water with bigger waves.
 Sea turtles graze on seaweed around the beginner surf area, I have bumped into them more than once.
 Magical.

 Balneario del Escambrón (La Ocho) is, as far as I am concerned, the best surf spot in San Juan for intermediate surfers.
 It is not a spot for beginners.
 The waves are mild during much of the year but get huge in the winter.
-The paddle out to the swell takes forever and always leaves me questioning my life choices.
+The paddle out to the nearest break takes forever and always leaves me questioning my life choices.
 About 50 feet out from the coast, in front of the viewing platform, there is a wall of coral.
 Most waves wouldn’t carry you this far but if conditions are right it is possible, so be wary.
 That being said, I have made some awesome memories surfing here and when I think of surfing in Puerto Rico, this is the spot I think of because I surf here the most.
 A sunset surf session at La 8, looking out at Old San Juan from the water made pink and opaque by the setting sun, followed by a hamburger at El Hamburger?
 Unforgettable.

 I romanticize Playa La Selva in my mind.
 It’s hard not to, it is a seriously cool spot.
 Drive down a long, rough dirt road to arrive at an unspoiled and wild coastline.
 When the conditions are right, the surf is smooth and consistent.
 The view from the water looking back to land is beautiful with El Yunque’s mountains in the background.
 It’s a place that makes you feel small.
 However, the waves can get big and rough here with small windows in between sets, making for a rough paddle out.
 This isn’t a great place for beginners.